nialredha/ExploreDSP/applications/conv-reverb/README.md

 like "Reverberation".

 ## Acronyms
-Here are some reoccurent acronyms I use for file naming and within the .c files
+Here are some recurrent acronyms I use for file naming and within the .c files
 themselves:

 DL - Delay Line